 Our subsidiary in Brazil, Eli Lilly do Brasil Limitada (Lilly Brasil), is named in a lawsuit brought by the Labor Attorney for the 15th Region in the Labor Court of Paulinia, State of Sao Paulo, Brazil, alleging possible harm to employees and former employees caused by exposure to heavy metals at a former Lilly Brasil manufacturing facility in Cosmopolis, Brazil, operated by the company between 1977 and 2003.
 The plaintiffs allege that some employees at the facility were exposed to benzene and heavy metals; however, Lilly Brasil maintains that these alleged contaminants were never used in the facility.
 In May 2014, the labor court judge ruled against Lilly Brasil.
 The judge's ruling orders Lilly Brasil to undertake several actions of unspecified financial impact, including paying lifetime medical insurance for the employees and contractors who worked at the Cosmopolis facility more than six months during the affected years and their children born during and after this period.
-While we cannot currently estimate the range of reasonably possible financial impact of the ruling to be approximately 1.0 billion Brazilian real (approximately \$260 million as of June 30, 2018) plus interest.
+While we cannot currently estimate the range of reasonably possible financial losses that could arise in the event we do not ultimately prevail in the litigation, the judge has estimated the total financial impact of the ruling to be approximately 1.0 billion Brazilian real (approximately \$260 million as of June 30, 2018) plus interest.
 We filed an appeal in May 2014.
 In April 2018 the appeals court heard oral arguments in preparation for giving its written judgment on the appeal.
 We expect a written decision in the third quarter of 2018.
-While the written decision has not yet been issued, the appeals court issued a press release indicating that it would affirm the lower court's ruling, with the total financial financial impact of the ruling estimated to be approximately 500 million Brazilian real (approximately \$130 million as of June 30, 2018).
+While the written decision has not yet been issued, the appeals court issued a press release indicating that it would affirm the lower court's ruling, with the total financial impact of the ruling estimated to be approximately 500 million Brazilian real (approximately \$130 million as of June 30, 2018).
 We strongly disagree with the court's decision and plan to appeal.